DeNA/SRCNNKit/README.md

 https://www.tryswift.co/events/2018/tokyo/en/#coreml

+## Pre trained model

-**This project dosen't contain *.mlmodel yet.
-You should train your own model and import `SRCNN.mlmodel` to your project.**
+__Sorry, this project dosen't contain *.mlmodel yet.
+You should train your own model and import `SRCNN.mlmodel` to your project.__

 ## iOS